Travels with Wgrabow

 The story gets worse from here.
 Mike didn’t stop the drugs.
 One night he passed out at a party and broke two front teeth.
 He ultimately lost his job, was kicked out of an apartment, and dropped out of school.
 He moved to Hawaii for a while.
 Five years later, Dawn and I were living in Sonoma County (northern CA), and she was working in a medical office.
 A young man came in seeking care for scabies.
 When he stated his name, she started asking if he had been to Vietnam and knew a guy named Wayne Grabow.
 It was Mike L.; he was living in a cabin in the woods in NorCal.

 Mike L. working on the deck crew painting our ship.
 Lower left is Irwin T., another California boy, serving his time on the ship.
 Irwin's wife sent him an enticing calendar featuring pictures of her to keep him monogamous.
-(It worked, but, no, he didn't share the photos.)
+(It worked, and, no, he didn't share the photos.)
 Irwin eventually was a student at UC Santa Barbara at the same time as me, although he had to improve his grades at a State College before being accepted.

 PANAMA